edissyum/opencaptureformem/README.md

     Replace : %/ICCProfile (srgb.icc) % Customise
     By : /ICCProfile (/usr/share/ghostscript/X.XX/sRGB_IEC61966-2-1_black_scaled.icc)   % Customize

-# IMAP Connector (Open-Capture Email Collect Module)
+# IMAP Connector (Open-Capture MailCollect Module)

 You have the possibility to capture e-mail directly from your inbox.

 Just edit the <code>/opt/maarch/OpenCapture/src/config/mail.ini</code> and add your process.
 Modify the default process <code>MAIL_1</code> with your informations (host, port, login, pwd etc..)
+If you want to have the from, to, cc and replyTo metadatas you have to create the custom fields into Maarch superadmin dashboard and modify the ID into the config file (8, 9, 10, 11 by default)
 Add other process if you want to capture more than one mailbox or multiple folder, by copying <code>MAIL_1</code> and just change the name.